 Can I Make Them Overnight?

-You can make overnight cinnamon rolls by preparing the right as described in the recipe card below.
+You can make overnight cinnamon rolls by preparing them right, as described in the recipe card below.
 Cover the dish with plastic wrap and refrigerate until ready to bake.
 Remove from the fridge 30 minutes before baking.

 - The Best Keto Coffee Cake